ljy0401/CPSC210-Project/README.md

 - As a user, I want to be able to update the review information of a restaurant after I revisit a specific restaurant.
-- As a user, I want to be able to visualize the distribution of my rating scores (on a scale of 5) from all restaurants I have visited in the history.
+- As a user, I want to be able to visualize the distribution of my rating scores (on a scale of 5) from all restaurants I have visited in the history (not the main focus in early phases).